Use of assisted reproductive technology by LGBTQ people: Lab-grown gametes

 There is theoretical work being done on creating a zygote from two men which would enable both men to be biological fathers, but it is yet to be practically implemented.

 There is theoretical potential for same sex reproduction using stem cells to derive gametes to produce biologically related children, but this has been contentious and was previously considered to be "impossible".
 However, scientists have successfully created eggs from male mice to produce offspring with 2 biologically male genetic donors and have been optimistic that human application could come within the next 10 years (as of 2023).
 In 2025, several experts estimated this may be innovated by about the end of the 2020s or during the 2030s.

 There is theoretical work being done on creating a zygote from two women which would enable both women to be biological mothers, but it is yet to be practically implemented.
 Creating a sperm from an egg and using it to fertilize another egg may offer a solution to this issue, as could a process analogous to somatic cell nuclear transfer involving two eggs being fused together.

 If created, a "female sperm" cell could fertilize an egg cell, a procedure that, among other potential applications, might enable female same-sex couples to produce a child who would be the biological offspring of their two mothers.
 It is also claimed that production of female sperm may stimulate a woman to be both the mother and father (similar to asexual reproduction) of an offspring produced by her own sperm.
 Many queries, both ethical and moral, arise over these arguments.

+If created, a "male egg" cell could potentially be fertilized by sperm (or other gametes) in the future, a procedure that, among other potential applications, might enable male same-sex couples to have a child who is the biological offspring of both fathers.
+Scientists have recently demonstrated that human skin cells (which could come from a man) can be converted into egg‑like cells (oocytes) via somatic cell nuclear transfer and induced to halve their chromosomal number ("mitomeiosis") so they more closely resemble natural eggs.
+It has also been proposed that a man could theoretically use his own cells to be both the mother and father (similar to asexual reproduction) of an offspring produced by his eggs.
+This concept also raises profound ethical and moral questions.